Vz0n/NekoFetcher/README.md

 ## To-do features

-- Add support for more API's and sites like Safebooru maybe
+- Add support for more APIs and sites like Safebooru maybe
 - Add Vault support
 - Make images persistent across restarts